 "Early Access will launch with many features to discover, 2 classes of spaceship to salvage, multiple upgradable salvaging tools and perks, and the first act of the story campaign.
 Over the course of the Early Access period, we are committed to releasing more spaceship classes, missions, daily challenges, leaderboards, modding support and much more with the help of the Steam Early Access community."

 As you can see from the trailer, slicing up decommissioned spaceships with a plasma cutter while floating in zero G comes with a fairly high risk factor—and I can attest to that personally.
-I was lucky enough to try out a demo of Hardspace: Shipbreaker last week, and here's some hands-on video and thoughts about the game.
+I was lucky enough to try out a demo of Hardspace: Shipbreaker last week, and here's some hands-on video and thoughts about the gam (opens in new tab)e.